Garmonik/Garmonik/README.md

 ### Hi there 👋, I'm Mark

-## I'm a FrontEnd Developer, and Teacher
+## I'm a BackEnd Developer, Data Scientist, and Teacher
 - 💪 I like to write code
 - 🎉 I love to play computer games and read books
 - 🥅 I am constantly learning new things